rokubun/jason-docs/docs/index.md

 as [International GNSS Service](https://www.igs.org) or [EUREF](http://www.epncb.oma.be/) as well as smaller national and regional networks such as the [Institut Cartogràfic i Geològic de Catalunya](https://www.icgc.cat) and the like.

-In total, we continously monitor the availability of more than 10000 stations distributed worldwide.
+In total, we continuously monitor the availability of more than 10000 stations distributed worldwide.
 Some areas are better covered than others but unfortunately we cannot provide global coverage.